November 29, 2022

 A more common (but still rare) example of when employer liability limits might be used is when an injured employee sues a negligent third party, and that third party sues the employer for contributory negligence.

 For example, say a factory worker was injured while using machinery that his employer purchased from another company, and the employee claims the manufacturer was to blame for the injury.
 The employee might try to sue the manufacturer for damages.
 The manufacturer might then sue the employer saying the machine had not been properly maintained or the employee wasn’t properly trained to use the equipment.
 This is called a third party over action.
-At that point, the employer liability insurance would cover the employer’s defense costs and possible damages up to the stated policy limits.
+At that point, the employer liability insurance would cover the employer’s possible settlement and damages costs up to the stated policy limits.
+The employer liability insurance would also cover defense costs until the policy limits have been met by settlement or damages payments.
+Defense costs are paid outside the policy limits.

 Just as with the workers’ compensation insurance portion of the policy, a claim can only be eligible for coverage under the employer liability portion if it stems from an injury determined to be work-related, as defined by state statute.